cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/04 - Configure Azure DNS (az-100-04b).md

 #### Task 2: Create a DNS record in the public DNS zone

-1. From the Azure Portal, start a PowerShell session in the Cloud Shell.

-   > **Note**: If this is the first time you are launching the Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
-If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

 1. From your lab computer open a Powershell session, run the following in order to identify the public IP address of your lab computer:

    ```pwsh